Mildred (Doe) Burger, March 11, 1928 – January 12, 2020

 Millie always thought that flowers are for the living.
 If friends and relatives wish to do anything in mom’s name, she would always have appreciated a donation to Grace Episcopal Church in Medford, MA, or to a charity of one’s choice (e.g. Humane Society).

-A service in mom’s honor is planned at 11:00 am on March 11, 2020, at Grace Episcopal Church, 160 High Street in Medford.
+A service in mom’s honor will be celebrated at a time to be announced.
 May she rest in peace.
 For additional information, please visit, www.magliozzifuneralhome.com.